KurtRusselApostol/LetnGO/README.md

 ### Overview
 This project is being worked on **Android Studio** using **Java** (back-end, middle-end), **XML** (front-end, UI/UX) and **Firebase Realtime Database** (back-end).
-New interns, if you have little-to-know experience to one or more of those, you can view the following resources:
+New interns, if you have little-to-no experience to one or more of those, you can view the following resources:
 * [Java Documentation](https://docs.oracle.com/en/java/)
 * [Official Firebase Guide](https://firebase.google.com/docs/guides)